 When writing the title and descriptions, here are some things to keep in mind:

-Instead of using multiple targeted keywords, stick to one.
-Place that keyword in the beginning of the tag – or as close as you can manage and still make sense.
+- Instead of using multiple targeted keywords, stick to one.
+Place that keyword at the beginning of the tag – or as close as you can manage and still make sense.

 Make Your Service Areas Clear (If Applicable)